 - All classes throughout the LACCD will be included when reviewing satisfactory academic progress. - For students aided under a Consortium Agreement with colleges outside the LACCD, consortium class units will be counted during satisfactory academic progress review.

 Transfer Units

-Transfer units from institutions outside the LACCD will be counted for SAP standing.
-Transfer units are added when the institution receives transcripts from outside the district.
+Transfer units from institutions outside the LACCD maybe counted for SAP standing.

 General Requirements

 Students receiving financial aid must be enrolled in an eligible program.
 An eligible program is defined as: